+I haven’t been focused on my extracurricular writing due to work.
+You know…the excuse we all use to avoid living our lives—the “excuse” all of us tenants have when we have to pay 30%, 40%, 50% or more of our net income for rent.
 My job involves a lot of writing anyway.
 If you think you want to be a lawyer and you don’t want to write, you’re considering the wrong profession.
 It didn’t make for good TV to portray Perry Mason, Jack McCoy or (insert your your favorite TV lawyer here) spending hours of time writing legal briefs.

 My job involves too much writing that, to be honest, pisses me off.
 For example, last year Solvejg and I spent weeks responding to an appellate case, chipping away at the reasons why Costa Hawkins didn’t preempt the trial court’s ruling in favor of our clients.
 In their decision, the appellate court essentially agreed with us, but ruled against our clients anyway.
 That Costa Hawkins should be repealed is simply a no-brainer.

 But look where that got us, despite the efforts of organizations like Tenants Together, the San Francisco Tenants Union, the Housing Rights Committee and others.
 Up close and personal, tenant troubles break my heart.
 When meeting with clients or prospective clients, the palpable sorrow, the tears and the dismay at being uprooted from community, leave me little to say.
 “Where will I go?” is an unanswerable question that cannot be adequately assuaged by “you do have some rights.” or “you can sue the landlord later.”

 So I stopped writing for awhile.
 I often incorporated musical references in many of my Tenant Troubles columns in the past—from Elvis to Dusty Springfield to the Butthole Surfers.
 When my six-year old niece wanted to take guitar lessons several years ago, she and I went together.
 She lost interest (she plays the sax now) but I kept going.
 I began to substitute the time I spent writing Tenant Troubles to practice the guitar.

 “The effect of rock and roll on young people, is to turn them into devil worshippers; to stimulate self-expression through sex; to provoke lawlessness; impair nervous stability and destroy the sanctity of marriage.
 It is an evil influence on the youth of our country.” – Minister Albert Carter, 1956.

+I’ve always loved electric rock ‘n roll and punk—synapse frying, ear splitting, raging…yes…devil music.
+So I bought a used Stratocaster and a small amp.
+Then a vintage 1967 Galanti Grand Prix.
+Then a larger amp.
+Yeah, it’s a mania, with which some of you may be familiar.
 As I revisited the music I love, to learn to play it, I understood the common thread again—not simply generational rage, but a fleeting, clear, unadulterated vision that only young adults can possess.

+When I first heard Crown of Creation, Jefferson Airplane’s post apocalyptic masterpiece, I was too young at the time, to truly understand some of the lyrical themes, but I loved the feedback—that visceral howl—San Francisco beckoning.
+I devoured San Francisco psychedelic rock, Quicksilver, Big Brother, The Dead, Santana, and Blue Cheer like each was a last meal.
 Certainly I will never play as well or as weird as Jorma Kaukonen of the Airplane, but I have gained new respect for musicians of any stripe who the courage and the determination to play well, no matter how weird.
 Better yet, that old useless idealism creeps back into my head like DNA unravelling.
 I catch myself asking questions like, “What if they gave a war and nobody came?”

 “Just when you think tastelessness has reached its nadir, along comes a punk rock group called ‘The Dead Kennedys’, which will play at Mabuhay Gardens on Nov.
 22, the 15th anniversary of John F. Kennedy’s assassination.” —Herb Caen, November, 1978